Crypto Glossary

 WhaleA whale is a cryptocurrency investor or trader who holds a very large amount of digital assets, typically worth millions…

-WhitepaperA whitepaper is a detailed technical document that outlines the problem a cryptocurrency or blockchain project aims to s…
+WhitepaperA whitepaper is a detailed technical document that explains a cryptocurrency or blockchain project's technology, vision,…

 Wrapped BitcoinWrapped Bitcoin (WBTC) is an ERC-20 token that represents Bitcoin on the Ethereum blockchain, enabling Bitcoin holders t…